samhardyhey/databricks-misc/NOTES.md

 - need to match local python version with the remote version > nightmare alignment?
 - generally works great with cursor and databricks free edition > actually connects/configs
 - slow to run though; but still more convenient than git commiting/pulling down changes
+- intuits changes/dependencies in the local environment?
+RE: Faker dependencies
+- coupled with serverless compute, works really well

+### Databricks Asset Bundles
+- make alot of sense; more databricks native way to progress what was done at QBE for instance -

 ### Local > Remote Dev
 - cut points for local code? > wrap for remote execution